sputnik792/SudokuSandbox/README.md

 # SudokuSandbox
 Instructions:
 - When running SudokuSandox, make sure all project files are stored into the same Java Project Folder
-- Any puzzle file (.txt) must be stored directly into the Java Project Folder as well in order to be imported properly
+- Any puzzle file (.txt) must be stored directly into the Java Project Folder as well in order to be imported properly (not the src folder or package)
 - When creating a new puzzle file, you must follow the following format:
     - The file consists of 9 rows, each of which has 9 integers
         - Each integer must be within the range 1-9, inclusive, or 0